'Excellent' Sochi Games proved critics wrong, says IOC's Bach

 The Games had more than 2,800 athletes from 88 countries -- both records -- and featured 12 new events to attract younger fans and more broadcasters than ever before.

-However, the Games also saw six doping cases, five more than at the 2010 Vancouver Olympics, though Bach it was proof the system worked.
+However, the Games also saw five doping cases, four more than at the 2010 Vancouver Olympics, though Bach it was proof the system worked.

 "The number of cases for me is not really relevant.
 What is important is that we see that the system works."